-Pancreatitis in dogs & cats: symptoms & treatment
+Pancreatitis in dogs and cats: symptoms, causes, treatment

 A sick Labrador at the vet